 This is not quite a tutorial since you'll still have to play around with the technique but here are the results from my first trial.

-I first started with a brewed tea bag concentrating on the corners and let that sink in for about 5 minutes, and
+I first started with a brewed tea bag concentrating on the corners and let that sink in for about 5 minutes, and gently blotted areas that pooled too much in the center over the text with a paper towel.

 To keep the staining to the corners I perched the invitation over the paper towel and let that sit.
 Play with this time to see how much it will stain the corners.